Resource dependent branching processes and the envelope of societies

 \subsection{Comparing ideologies}

 As we have seen, when maintaining the mean resource creation constant, extreme communism cannot be a stable society.
-Nevertheless, it has one {\it undeniable and distinguished} advantage worth repeating: With fixed resource creation (productivity), it is superior to any other society with respect to survival probability.
+Nevertheless, it has one \textit{undeniable and distinguished} advantage worth repeating: with fixed resource creation (productivity), it is superior to any other society with respect to survival probability.
 The price to pay is a low average standard of living.
 Extreme capitalism leads to the highest possible average standard of living.
 However this does not mean much in a society where so many of the next generation may have to emigrate.
-Note that in our RDBP-model this fate may hit equally likely the own descendants so that the conclusions may pass the test of ``political correctness" so frequently evoked today.
+Note that in our RDBP-model this fate may hit equally likely the own descendants so that the conclusions may pass the test of ``political correctness'' so frequently evoked today.

-Individuals typically wish to increase their standard of living and Hypothesis~2 will push extreme communism more and more into consumption, i.e. into a ``stronger"-first society of some kind.
+Individuals typically wish to increase their standard of living and Hypothesis~\ref{hyp2} will push extreme communism more and more into consumption, that is, into a ``stronger'' first society of some kind.
 If this move stays without control, then it will approach capitalism, the declared enemy of communism.

 No wonder capitalism and communism are declared enemies.
 There is more to it than politics, more than just a great difference of ideology.
-Seen as RDBPs, the difference between them is fundamental because they are as opposed to each other with respect to the natural Hypotheses~1 and~2 as they possibly can be.
-The extreme communism is doing everything for Hypothesis~1, and nothing for Hypothesis~2, and the extreme capitalism does exactly the opposite.
+Seen as RDBPs, the difference between them is fundamental because they are as opposed to each other with respect to the natural Hypotheses~\ref{hyp1}~and~\ref{hyp2} as they possibly can be.
+The extreme communism is doing everything for Hypothesis~\ref{hyp1} and nothing for Hypothesis~\ref{hyp2}, and the extreme capitalism does exactly the opposite.
 In the setting of RDBPs, both opponents are born losers, as we have seen, and there is little reason for born losers to be declared enemies.
 Societies may test these limits, as they have done, but any attractive society is bound to be somewhere else within the envelope of societies.